-As of December 31, 2017, the Company had tenant improvement allowances of approximately \$10 million, subject to contingencies that make it difficult to predict when such allowances will be utilized, if at all.
+As of December 31, 2017, the Company had tenant improvement allowances of approximately \$10 million.
+These tenant improvement allowances are subject to contingencies that make it difficult to predict when such allowances will be utilized, if at all.

 The following acquisitions completed during the year ended December 31, 2017 were accounted for as business combinations under ASC Topic 805.
-The purchase price allocation for each acquisition is preliminary and subject to revision within the measurement period, not to exceed one year from the date of the acquisition: